Animal locomotion: Arboreal locomotion

 Arboreal locomotion is the locomotion of animals in trees.
 Some animals may only scale trees occasionally, while others are exclusively arboreal.
 These habitats pose numerous mechanical challenges to animals moving through them, leading to a variety of anatomical, behavioural and ecological consequences as well as variations throughout different species.
 Furthermore, many of these same principles may be applied to climbing without trees, such as on rock piles or mountains.
 The earliest known tetrapod with specializations that adapted it for climbing trees was Suminia, a synapsid of the late Permian, about 260 million years ago.
 Some invertebrate animals are exclusively arboreal in habitat, for example, the tree snail.

 Brachiation (from brachium, Latin for "arm") is a form of arboreal locomotion in which primates swing from tree limb to tree limb using only their arms.
 During brachiation, the body is alternately supported under each forelimb.
 This is the primary means of locomotion for the small gibbons and siamangs of southeast Asia.
 Some New World monkeys such as spider monkeys and muriquis are "semibrachiators" and move through the trees with a combination of leaping and brachiation.
 Some New World species also practice suspensory behaviors by using their prehensile tail, which acts as a fifth grasping hand.

-Pandas are known to swig their heads laterally as they ascend vertical surfaces astonishingly utilizing their head as a propulsive limb in an anatomical way that was thought to only be practiced by certain species of birds.